davejachimiak/davejachimiak.github.io/_posts/2018-04-30-jack-screen-pixels.md

 The challenge is to modify the address to change the pixel (x,y) but not disturb the other pixels in the address.
 We can do this with some bit arithmetic.

-How we'll use that modifier depends on the current color.
+How we'll do with the modifier and the address depends on the current color.

 ```
 function void drawPixel(int x, int y) {